AdobeDocs/experience-manager-65.en/help/assets/translation-projects.md

 You use the create and translate workflow to generate language copies for a particular language for the first time.
 The workflow provides the following options:

-* Create structure only
+* Create structure only.
-* Create a new translation project
+* Create a new translation project.
-* Add to existing translation project
+* Add to existing translation project.

 ### Create structure only {#create-structure-only}

 Use the **[!UICONTROL Create structure only]** option to create a target folder hierarchy within the target language root to match the hierarchy of the source folder within the source language root.
 In this case, source assets are copied to the destination folder.
 However, no translation project is generated.

-1. In the Assets UI, select the source folder for which you want to create a structure in the target language root.
+1. In the [!DNL Assets] interface, select the source folder for which you want to create a structure in the target language root.
 1. Open the **[!UICONTROL References]** pane and click/tap **[!UICONTROL Language Copies]** under **[!UICONTROL Copies]**.

    ![chlimage_1-57](assets/chlimage_1-57.png)